Praful-Daksh/Web-Portfolio/README.md

-A simple simgle page website comtaining my name , hobbies and about
+A simple simgle page website containing my name , hobbies and about using html and css